blinxjs/blinx-docs/hands-on-counter-application.md

 #### STEP 5

 Lets come back to our counter application features.

 Blinx is a very lightweight library which helps you in structuring the application in scalable manner.
 Also, it provides you the mechanism to add features over Blinx.
 There are several extensions/providers by Blinx core team, which we can utilize in writing our application.
+Lets install blinx-extensions which gives us access to several cool features.